Hirosvk/Tangolet/proposal/README.md

 - [ ] check controlled values of each form and evaluate necessity
 - [ ] check for unmounting
 - [ ] CSS
+- [ ] Views: get info from store instead of from props whenever possible

 ## Phase 10: Flashcards
 - [ ] flashcard feature